 Not God “or” the multiverse

 Unfortunately, the video never questions this underlying mismatch.
 It assumes, right along with many atheists, that “God” is in opposition to a potential “multiverse.”
-Christian physicists who do research in this area believe that if the multiverse exists, the multiverse would be created by God [link to Cleaver part 5].
+Christian physicists who do research in this area believe that if the multiverse exists, the multiverse would be created by God.

 As Christians, we worship God as the Creator of all.
 When a scientific model is well understood, like electricity, we praise God for the chance to “think his thoughts after him” (as astronomer Johannes Kepler supposedly said).
 When the natural process isn’t understood, Christians are filled with curiosity to figure out how God went about doing it.